AlexandreAbraham/frontiers2013/reviews.rst

 Answer
 ......

-We developped the potential alternatives in the introduction.
+We developed the potential alternatives in the introduction.
 However, most of them operate on a higher level than our code snippets (they propose abstractions).